Infrastructure Orchestration #

 Integration points #

 This section provides an overview of the most important integration points for an Internal Developer Platform.
-When evaluating an Internal Developer Platform, you should make sure that it (a) provides as many integrations to cover your current setup as possible and (b) allows you to write your own integrations in case you need to do so.
+When building an Internal Developer Platform, you should make sure that it (a) provides as many integrations to cover your current setup as possible and (b) allows you to write your own integrations in case you need to do so.

 CI pipelines #